cioddi/stlmaps-wasm/packages/stlmaps-app/src/utils/README_MESH_EXPORT.md

-# Automatic GLB Mesh Export
+# GLB Mesh Export Utilities

-This document describes the automatic GLB export functionality that exports each mesh immediately after it's generated from the WASM context, before it's added to the 3D preview.
+This document describes the GLB export utility functions that can be used to export mesh data directly from WASM context to GLB format.

 ## Overview

-Every time a mesh is created (terrain or layer geometry), it is automatically exported as a GLB file and downloaded to the user's Downloads folder.
-This happens transparently without user intervention and doesn't affect the normal 3D preview workflow.
+The mesh export utilities provide functions to convert raw WASM mesh data to GLB format.
+These are primarily used for manual export functionality through the ExportButtons component, but can also be used programmatically when needed.

 ## Implementation

 ### Core Files

 1. **`src/utils/meshExporter.ts`** - Main export utility functions
-2. **`src/hooks/useGenerateMesh.ts`** - Integration points for automatic export
+2. **`src/utils/meshExporter.test.ts`** - Validation and testing utilities
-3. **`src/utils/meshExporter.test.ts`** - Validation and testing utilities
+3. **`src/components/ExportButtons.tsx`** - Manual export functionality using these utilities

 ### Export Flow

 ```
-WASM Mesh Generation → Automatic GLB Export → THREE.js Conversion → 3D Preview
+WASM Mesh Generation → THREE.js Conversion → 3D Preview
-                      ↓
+                      ↓ (Manual Export)
-                   Downloads Folder
+                   GLB Export Utilities → Downloads Folder
 ```

 ### Key Functions